SuleimanFarah/sunpy/GSoC-2016-Students-applications.md

 Implement STEREO clients for SECCHI, euvi, cor2, hi_1 and hi_2 instruments.

 ### 4th July - 18th July (2 weeks, 3 at max)
 Write a generic parser, to get text/tabular data for the following instruments AIA, HMI, EVE and SWPC.
-This parser would enable users to mine the requisite data regarding Active Regions, electron flux etc in the form of some suitable data structure ,``astropy.ascii Table`` or a simple Python dict.
+This parser would enable users to parse/mine the requisite data regarding Active Regions, electron flux etc in the form of some suitable data structure ,``astropy.ascii Table`` or a simple ``Python dict``.
 To be discussed and investigated over the course of the project.
 The more efficient one would be selected.
-Currently only one source has been decided - [Solar Region Summary](http://www.swpc.noaa.gov/products/solar-region-summary), more will be added.
+Currently only one source has been decided - [Solar Region Summary](http://www.swpc.noaa.gov/products/solar-region-summary), more will be added in the future.

+### 18th July - 15th August (4 weeks)
+Implement the plotting part of the project.
+This would deal with delivering the final three products of the idea
+* Overlay of Active Regions on top of solar images. ( 2 weeks)
+* GOES X-ray flux with active regions number on the flares detected (1 week)
+* latest features observed available from HEK on top of a map (1 week) This part would deal with overlaying the tabular data that we obtained from the parser over the corresponding solar images to produce the plots proposed.
+Custom plotting functions would be built for getting each type of plot.

+### 15th August - 23rd August (1 week)
+The final week.
+Would clean up code (make it PEP8 compliant), docs, fix/add tests if required.
+This can also serve as a buffer week and work on adding support for Helio-Hfc could also be added (on discussion with mentor).

+### 23rd August - 29th August (1 week)
+Mentors submit final project reports to Google.

+### 30th August
+Final results of Google Summer of Code 2016 announced.